cjmatta/ConfluentPlatformWikipediaDemo/README.md

 Submodule 'kafka-connect-transform-wikiedit' (https://github.com/cjmatta/kafka-connect-transform-wikiedit) registered for path 'kafka-connect-transform-wikiedit'
 $ git submodule update
 ```

+2. Increase the memory available to Docker.
+Default is 2GB, increase to at least 6GB.

+### Running the Demo

 1. Run `make clean all` to build the IRC connector and the transformer that will parse the Wikipedia edit messages to data.
 These are saved to `connect-plugins` path, which is a shared volume to the `connect` docker container